LuxenStudio/repo3/README.md

 # Quickstart

-The quickstart will help you get started with the default vanilla luxen trained on the classic blender lego scene.
+The quickstart will help you get started with the default vanilla Luxen trained on the classic Blender Lego scene.
-For more complex changes (e.g. running with your own data/setting up a new Luxen graph, please refer to our [references](#learn-more).
+For more complex changes (e.g., running with your own data/setting up a new Luxen graph, please refer to our [references](#learn-more).

 ## 1. Installation: Setup the environment